 Keith Mascoll SAG-AFTRA,AEA Actor/Producer/Writer/ Creative Team

-Roxann Mascoll MSW, LCSW /Producer/ Lead Clinician/Creative Team Roxanmascoll.com
+Roxann Mascoll MSW, LICSW /Producer/ Lead Clinician/Creative Team Roxanmascoll.com

 Roxann Mascoll MS. MSW.
-LCSW is a Black Nuyorican mujerista.
+LICSW is a Black Nuyorican mujerista.
 She is a Behavior Health Clinician at Harvard University, and a staff psychotherapist at Brandeis University Counseling Center.
 Roxann also is a former lead clinical social worker at Boston Medical Center.
 She has a MSW and Certificate of Urban Leadership in Clinical Social Work from Simmons College and Masters’ degree from the University of Massachusetts in nonprofit management.
 Roxann is a past President of the Greater Boston Chapter of the Association of Black Social Workers, and a founding member of the Metro West Massachusetts Chapter.

 John Oluwole ADEkoje Writer/Director/Producer/ Creative team